 Because you will first have to sell the idea of changing the ERP, you will have to convince them of the new tools’ benefits.
 After that they will have to adopt the systems, the screens, and the processes.
 And while your new ERP could make their life easier, the adoption of an ERP is usually a step that requires time and a lot of training.
 Be mindful of it while you are deciding how to choose an ERP.

 Be prepared to that by choosing an ERP that can be adopted by your company, and that will be sold by an ERP partner able to support you throughout the implementation process.

-Fifth criterion on the ERP selection checklist: agility and flexibility is the key
+5. Criteria to choose an ERP software: agility and flexibility is the key

 When we talk about an agile and flexible system, it’s not because it is the world champion of gymnastics, but because it can be adapted to your development in the short and medium term.